ESG investing: everything you need to know

 - Fund your account and buy your chosen companies

-You can use your IG account to invest in ESG stocks with share dealing or trade on their price movements using CFDs or spread betting.
+You can use your IG account to trade ESG stocks on their price movements using CFDs.
 With these, you can go long or short on ESG companies without taking ownership of any shares.

 Not ready to commit any capital?
 Open a demo account to try out trading on all our available markets.